 |MAKING A DIFFERENCE|

-The agency was begun in 1987 by the five public libraries in Warren County.
-It was granted tax-exempt status soon afterward and became a Warren County United Way agency in 1991.
-We continue to be funded by the libraries and United Way as well as grants and donations.
+The agency began in 1987 with the help of five public libraries in Warren County.
+It was granted tax-exempt status soon after-ward and became a Warren County United Way agency in 1991 which continued until July 1, 2016.
+We continue to be funded by four of these libraries, as well as grants and donations.

-WCANR has had a 9-member Board of Directors representing the five library areas since 1990.
+WCANR currently has an 8 member Board of Directors representing the library areas.